thomasmccabe44/GUI1/hw31/README.md

  		style them, be creative

+    create 3 array of integers and print those out on the page

+               style them, be creative

 .   create 3 array of imageUrls and print those image out on the page

 	  	style them, be creative